 In the Bay of Biscay, altimetry data is compared to in-situ HF radar and ADCP measurements.
 The region is broken into different sub-region with different current regimes.
-For TC comparison, periods or areas of a strong geostrophic signal are recommended.
-A similar precision was observed for the ADCP and the altimeter in terms of random error (around 3.45 cm/s) whereas the altimeter measurements differed from the ADCP in terms of instrumental error with a gain (i.e., multiplicative error) of 1.98 and an offset (i.e., additive error) of 3.85 cm/s.
-The addition of the Ekman currents into the analysis improved, as shown in previous studies, the agreement between in-situ and altimetry-derived currents.
+The along-track analysis showed that periods or areas of a strong geostrophic signal are recommended for carrying out the comparisons.
+For the TC comparison, a similar precision was observed for the ADCP and the altimeter in terms of random error (around 3.45 cm/s) whereas the altimeter measurements differed from the ADCP in terms of instrumental error with a gain (i.e., multiplicative error) of 1.98 and an offset (i.e., additive error) of 3.85 cm/s.
+The addition of the Ekman currents into the analyses improved, as shown in previous studies, the agreement between insitu and altimetry-derived currents.
 This suggests that the sensitivity to the addition of the wind effects should be considered in future altimeter validation comparisons, at least in terms of current velocities.